-- The Area Vice President will attend at least one meeting a year (annually) of each BUGLM in their area with appropriate notice to the chair of the BUGLM and to the Labour Relations Representative who will provide notice to the Employer regarding the attendance of the Area Vice President. - The Area Vice President will not have a vote at the BUGLM Committee. - The Area Vice President shall be the liaison between the BUGLM Committee and the Board of Directors of the Nurses' Union.
+- The Area Vice President will attend at least one meeting a year (annually) of each ZLMC/IWK LMC in their area with appropriate notice to the chair of the ZLMC/IWK LMC and to the Labour Relations Representative who will provide notice to the Employer regarding the attendance of the Area Vice President. - The Area VP may attend any/all NSNU labour management caucus meetings. - The Area Vice President will not have a vote at the ZLMC/IWK LMC. - The Area Vice President shall be the liaison between the ZLMC/IWK LMC and the Board of Directors of the Nurses' Union.